 Hazelnut Oatmeal Chocolate Chip Cookies

-- 1 cup rolled oats
+- 100 grams rolled oats

-- 1 cup spelt flour*
+- 150 grams light spelt flour

 - ½ teaspoon baking soda

-- ¼ teaspoon salt
+- ¼ teaspoon sea salt

 - Preheat the oven to 180°C (350°F) and line a baking sheet with parchment paper.